xlladdins/xll/docs/Excel4Macros/INITIATE.md

 App\_text    is the DDE name of the application with which you want to begin a DDE session, in text form.
 The form of app\_text depends on the application you are accessing.
-The DDE name of Microsoft Excel, for example, is \"Excel\".
+The DDE name of Microsoft Excel, for example, is "Excel".

 Topic\_text    describes something, such as a document or a record in a database, in the application that you are accessing; the form of topic\_text depends on the application you are accessing.
-Microsoft Excel accepts the names of the current documents as topic\_text, as well as the name \"System\".
+Microsoft Excel accepts the names of the current documents as topic\_text, as well as the name "System".

 **Remarks**

--   You can specify an instance of an application by appending the
+  - > You can specify an instance of an application by appending the
-    > application\'s task ID number to the app\_text argument.
+    > application's task ID number to the app\_text argument.
 If you
     > start an application by using the EXEC function, EXEC returns the
     > task ID number for that instance of the application.

--   If more than one instance of an application is running and you do
+  - > If more than one instance of an application is running and you do
     > not specify which instance you would like to open a channel to,
     > INITIATE displays a dialog box from which you can choose the
     > instance you want.
 You can prevent this dialog box from appearing